When you learn English by listening, you can understand crazy things like this:

-Tip 4: Focus on the Big Ideas
+Tip 4: Listen for the Big Ideas

 At first, you should resist the impulse to try to understand every single word people are saying.
 It’s more important to keep up with the conversation and try to understand the main ideas.

 English is like a road.
 As with any road, there are “signposts,” which are words that help us follow the sequence of what’s going on—in this case, they help us understand what we’re hearing.
 These words link ideas and help us understand what people are talking about.
 They’re especially relevant in talks or presentations.

 For example, if a university professor giving a lecture says, “I will talk about three reasons supporting…” be on the lookout for expressions such as “first of all,” “moving on to” and “in summary,” that link the ideas and indicate the next parts of the lecture.

 Focus on keywords like these to grasp the most relevant parts of a conversation.
 Once you relax and make it a priority to understand the main idea, you’ll have the freedom to complete your comprehension with the details and clear the air later by asking questions.